raspiblitz/raspiblitz/FAQ.dev.md

 * From the browser `Show All Downloads` and from the context menu select `Open Containing Folder`
 * On that file manager open context (right click) on the white-space and select `Open in Terminal`
 * Compare the checksum with the one you just made note of, using `shasum -a 256 *.zip`
-* Install curl if needed `sudo apt-get install -f curl net-tools`
-* Check signature: `curl https://www.raspberrypi.org/raspberrypi_downloads.gpg.key | gpg --import && gpg --verify *.sig`
+* Check signature: `wget https://www.raspberrypi.org/raspberrypi_downloads.gpg.key && gpg --import ./raspberrypi_downloads.gpg.key && gpg --verify *.sig`
 * The result should say "correct signature" and the fingerprint should end with `8738 CD6B 956F 460C`
 * Insert an NTFS formatted USB stick and use the file manager to move all files to the USB
 * If image is an ZIP file use in file manager context on NTFS USB stick `extract here` to unzip